marcelo-michels/mm-node-ts/README.md

 # node-ts

-A basic Node JS template for startup projects with:
+A basic Node JS template created with `npm create michels` for startup projects with:

 - Typescript
 - Husky